plone/plone.app.versioningbehavior/README.rst

 More Information
 ----------------

-For more information about how the versioning works see the documentations of Products.CMFEditions:
+For more information about how the versioning works see the documentation of Products.CMFEditions:

  * http://pypi.python.org/pypi/Products.CMFEditions